AliNisarAhmed/my-notes/Algorithms-DataStructures/Big O.md

 - Insertion - `O(log n)`
 - Searching - `O(log n)`

-But above are best and average cases, in the worst case (like a completely lop-sided BST), both get worse to `O(n)`
+Both above are best and average cases, in the worst case (like a completely lop-sided BST), both get worse to `O(n)`

 ---